Maritims/binpacking/README.md

 ### 3D

-- First-fit-decreasing layer packing with custom constraints, such as forcing new bin allocation when the next item breaches a certain length or combination of length and girth.
+- First-fit-decreasing layer packing with custom packing strategies, such as forcing new bin allocation when the next item breaches a certain length or combination of length and girth.
+- Best-fit layer packing with custom packing strategies, such as forcing new bin allocation when the next item breaches a certain length or combination of length and girth.

 ## Visualisation suite